Serapieum-of-alex/pyramids/docs/how-to/devcontainer.md

 ## What’s in the container?

-- Python tools: pytest, pre-commit, Jupyter, Ruff/Pylance (via VS Code extensions; in PyCharm, use built-in inspections/formatters or configure plugins as desired).
+- Editor tooling: Ruff/Pylance extensions are preinstalled for VS Code; in PyCharm, use built-in inspections/formatters or plugins as desired.
+- Dev tools: pytest, pre-commit, and Jupyter are available when using `ENV_NAME=dev` or can be installed via `pip` inside the container.
 - GIS stack: GDAL, PROJ and related libs, aligned with conda-forge packages solved by Pixi during the image build.

 If you want a different balance between dev convenience and production parity (e.g., always editable installs), let us know and we can adjust the devcontainer configuration accordingly.